clanrbr/hackerrank/SQL/Basic Select/Weather Observation Station 8.md

-Weather Observation Station 6
+Weather Observation Station 8
 =============

-Query the list of CITY names starting with vowels (i.e., a, e, i, o, or u) from STATION.
+Query the list of CITY names from STATION which have vowels (i.e., a, e, i, o, and u) as both their first and last characters.
 Your result cannot contain duplicates.

 Input Format